 Deer are an important critter throughout US history.
 They’ve provided clothing, bone tools, food, entertainment (Deer and supermarkets are always a laugh), and beauty.
-Unfortunately, they can also be a nuisance.
+Unfortunately, hungry deer can also be a nuisance.

-Let’s have a look at these elegant critters and how to get rid of deer and keep them out of places they’re not welcome.
+Let’s have a look at these elegant critters and how to get rid of deer.
+We’ll also discuss ways to keep them out of places they’re not welcome.

 Getting to Know Deer

 What child’s life hasn’t been ruined by watching Bambi?
-So much of what you know about deer most likely comes from Vines/TicTocs, YouTube, or other media.
+So much of what you know about deer most likely comes from Vines/TikToks, YouTube, or the countless memes.
 But the deer problem most homeowners face isn’t funny.

 It’s very possible to live in harmony with local deer, if you’re willing to put some effort in.
 However, it can take some real dedication to keep deer out of the places you don’t want them when they’re allowed in other places.
 Understanding deer makes this job a little easier.

 There are over 100 kinds of deer in the world, some of which you probably thought weren’t deer at all.
 Six species can be found natively in North America, with four living in the US.

 Those living in the Eastern US will almost always encounter the whitetail deer.
 This species is one of the two most common in the US, and, as the name implies, can be spotted by its tail.

 When a whitetail deer raises its tail to expose the white underside, it’s a “talk to the hand” gesture telling predators they’ve been spotted.
 Whitetails are fairly friendly, and Texas reports over 4 million living in its borders.